mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 is so small, but nor is it quite the same thing as direct oligarchical rule.

-Outside the cities much of Cronor’s surface is uninhabited.
+Outside the cities much of Cronor's surface is uninhabited.
 The population is more concentrated than on many Imperial worlds and this leaves considerable amounts of wilderness between settlements.
 There is a fair amount of plant life in the wilderness